standoff-nlp/standoffconverter/README.md

 2. `standoff_to_xml`

 I intended this package to be used in the following situation:
 Given a bunch of XML files (e.g. standard TEI files), I would like to add new annotations (for example with an ML method).
-The Workflow would then be
+The workflow would then be

 1. load the original TEI file with `lxml`